Ebazhanov/linkedin-skill-assessments-quizzes/css/css-quiz.md

 - [ ] The value of 20px will set the line-height to 20px.
 The value of 2 will default to a value of 2px.
 - [ ] The value of 20px will set the line-height to 20px.
 The value of 2 will set the line-height to 20% of the corresponding font-size value.

 #### Q15.
-In the following example, what color will paragraph one and paragraph two be?
+In the following example, what color will paragraph one and paragraph two be? (_Alternative_: In this example, what color will paragraphs one and two be?)
 ```html
 <section>
   <p>paragraph one</p>